-NOTE: We are rebranding our Junior High and High School Youth Ministries, and have renamed them L’alto: Junior High and L'alto: High School.
 L’alto means “the top” or “the heights” in Italian.
 Blessed Pier Giorgio Frassati (1901-1925), an Italian and a lay Dominican, took as his motto verso l’alto—"to the heights."
 Truly, his was a life that soared to the Lord amid the ordinary circumstances of the life of a student, friend, servant of the poor, and outdoorsman.
 Given that Pier Giorgio was a Dominican, we are going to more intentionally adopt the elements of the Dominican life (prayer, study, community, and service/apostolate) in our junior high and high school programs.
 You can read below a bit more about how Pier Giorgio’s life is inspiring our youth ministry efforts.
-Expect the same quality experience you've come to know and love at St. Gertrude, along with new and exciting initiatives based upon Pier Giorgio's spirituality for the good of our junior high and high school students.
+Expect the same quality experience you've come to know and love at St. Gertrude, along with new and exciting initiatives based upon Pier Giorgio's spirituality for the good of our high school students.

-Inspired by Blessed Pier Giorgio Frassati, L’alto: Junior High and L'alto: High School provide a path for students to convert their lives—seeking the heights of relationship with the Father to answer His call to become living saints.
+Inspired by Blessed Pier Giorgio Frassati, L’alto: L'alto: High School provide a path for students to convert their lives—seeking the heights of relationship with the Father to answer His call to become living saints.

 While not for the faint of heart, sainthood is attainable and is our goal.
 In our pilgrimage toward sainthood, we look at the saints who paved the way before us—especially Blesesd Pier Giorgio Frassati.